15 Nov Executive coaching Vs Life coaching

 Moreover, as mentioned above, in contrast with coaching an individual, when coaching a leader in an organizational setting, it is crucial to consider the organizational culture where the leader performs and more specifically, the organizational leadership style and the employee motivation approaches that the organization advocates.

 In summary, the main distinction between the two spheres of coaching is where the emphasis is focused.
 In executive coaching, the leaders’ coaching agenda is angled on business objectives, tied with the organizational culture and the leadership style of the organization.
-Also the organization is involved in the coaching outcome(s) of the leader.
-In contrast, individual coaching is based solely on a personal agenda, which the client designs and with the help of the coach, who partners with the client and explore his desired outcome(s).
+Also, the organization is involved in the coaching outcome(s) of the leader.
+In contrast, individual coaching is based solely on a personal agenda, which the client designs in partnership with the coach.

 Cappelli P., Singh H, Singh J., & Useem M., (2015), Leadership Lessons from